-Section 4.2 Bereavement Leave
+Section 5.2 Bereavement Leave

-In the event of death of an immediate family (defined as the employee's legal spouse, children, stepchildren, adopted children, parents, parents of spouse and stepparents, brothers and sisters of employee and spouse or grandparents and grandchildren of employee and spouse) an employee shall be granted up to (3) workdays to be taken as consecutive workdays as bereavement leave.
-Leave beyond (3) workdays may, upon approval of the Village Manager or his designee, be taken if charged to the employee's sick leave or vacation leave accrual amount, if any.
+In the event of death of an immediate family (defined as the employee's legal spouse, children, stepchildren, adopted children, parents, parents of spouse and stepparents, brothers and sisters of employee and spouse or grandparents and grandchildren of employee and spouse) an employee shall be granted up to thirty-six (36) hours to be taken as bereavement leave.
+Leave beyond (3) workdays may, upon approval of the Chief of Police or his designee, be taken if charged to the employee's sick leave or vacation leave accrual amount, if any.
+Employees may seek approval of Chief at time of death to use bereavement leave benefits later in the year for a memorial service or bereavement of a covered family member.

-Section 4.3 Leave for Illness or Injury
+Section 5.3 Leave for Illness or Injury

-- (a) In the event an employee is unable to work by reason of illness or injury, and after the employee has exhausted all accrued sick leave and vacation, the Village may grant a leave of absence without pay for up to one (1) year.
-During such a leave, seniority shall not accrue for so long as the employee is unable to work, except that for a work related injury compensable under workers' compensation, an employee shall accrue seniority pursuant to statute. - (b) To qualify for such leave, the employee must report the illness or injury as soon as the illness or injury is known, and thereafter furnish to the Village Manager or his designee a physician's written statement showing the nature of the illness or injury and the estimated length of time that the employee will be unable to report for work, together with a written application for such leave.
+(a) In the event an employee is unable to work by reason of illness or injury, and after the employee has exhausted all accrued sick leave and vacation, the Village may grant a leave of absence without pay for up to one (1) year.
+During such a leave, seniority shall not accrue for so long as the employee is unable to work, except that for a work related injury compensable under workers' compensation, an employee shall accrue seniority pursuant to statute.

+(b) To qualify for such leave, the employee must report the illness or injury as soon as the illness or injury is known, and thereafter furnish to the Village Manager or his designee a physician's written statement showing the nature of the illness or injury and the estimated length of time that the employee will be unable to report for work, together with a written application for such leave.
 Thereafter, during such leave, unless bedridden, the employee shall personally appear at the Employer's premises and furnish a current report from the attending doctor at the end of every twenty-one (21) calendar days.

-- (c) Before returning from leave of absence for injury or illness, or during such leave, the employee at the discretion of the Village may be required to have a physical examination by a doctor designated and paid for by the Village to determine the employee's capacity to perform work assigned.
+(c) Before returning from leave of absence for injury or illness, or during such leave, the employee at the discretion of the Village may be required to have a physical examination by a doctor designated and paid for by the Village to determine the employee's capacity to perform work assigned.
 An unpaid leave of absence for illness or non-job related injury will under no circumstances be granted until an employee's entire accrued sick leave and vacation leave is first exhausted.

-Section 4.4 Benefits While On Leave
+Section 5.4 Benefits While On Leave

 - (a) Unless otherwise stated in this Article, an employee returning from leave will have his seniority continued after the period of the leave.
-Upon return, the Village will place the employee in his or her previous assignment. - (b) If, upon the expiration of a leave of absence, there is no work available for the employee or if the employee could have been laid off pursuant to statute, he shall go directly on layoff. - (c) During an approved unpaid leave of absence of more than ninety (90) calendar days or during a layoff under this Agreement, the employee shall be entitled to coverage under applicable group health and life insurance plans to the extent permitted under such plan(s), provided the employee makes arrangements for the change and arrangements to pay the entire insurance premium involved, including the amount of premium previously paid by the Village.
+Upon return, the Village will place the employee in his or her previous assignment. - (b) If, upon the expiration of a leave of absence, there is no work available for the employee or if the employee could have been laid off pursuant to statute, he shall go directly on layoff.

+(c) During an approved unpaid leave of absence of more than ninety (90) calendar days or during a layoff under this Agreement, the employee shall be entitled to coverage under applicable group health and life insurance plans to the extent permitted under such plan(s), provided the employee makes arrangements for the change and arrangements to pay the entire insurance premium involved, including the amount of premium previously paid by the Village.

-Section 4.5 Non-Employment Elsewhere
+Section 5.5 Non-Employment Elsewhere

-Employees, while on leave, shall not accept employment elsewhere without express written approval of the Police Chief.
+Employees, while on leave, shall not accept employment elsewhere without express written approval of the Chief of Police or designee.

-Section 4.6 Family and Medical Leave Act
+Section 5.6 Family and Medical Leave Act